 Rolling hills lined with vineyards welcome us to the Douro Valley, just 1.5 hour driving east from Porto.
-It is not the first time that we see the cultivation of grapes against a Mediterranean backdrop, but it is the first time that we see the vine tendrils covered in leaves that are coloured yellow, orange and red.
+It is not the first time that we see the cultivation of grapes against a Mediterranean backdrop.
+However, it is the first time that we see the vine tendrils covered in leaves that are coloured yellow, orange and red.

-In fact, the Alto Douro is the oldest demarcated wine region in the world – the red liquid delicacy has been produced here for nearly two thousand years already.
-The valley itself was carved by the river and our ancestors longing for wine decided to create terraces on the valley’s slopes.
+In fact, the Alto Douro is the oldest demarcated wine region in the world.
+Namely, locals have been producing the red liquid delicacy here for nearly two thousand years already.
+The valley itself was carved out by the river and by our ancestors.
+Longing for wine, they decided to create terraces on the valley’s slopes.
 The fertile soil, the sun beaming straight down on the grapes and the water from the Douro river that even reaches the vegetation on the highest terraces through evaporation of fog, make the valley the perfect place to cultivate grapes used to produce some of the best wines from Europe.

 In Portugal, wine-producing farms are called quintas.
-The Douro Valley is blessed with many quintas and, lucky for us, most of them are run by families that produce wine and run tours for visitors as well.
+The Douro Valley is blessed with many quintas.
+Most of them are run by families that produce wine and run tours for visitors as well.

-Although we have been told that some fine dry wines are produced in the region, we decide to opt for port.
+Although we heard that te region prdocues some fine dry wines, we decide to opt for port.
 We are in Portugal after all.
-Port, also known as vinho do Porto, is a fortified wine produced with distilled grape spirits exclusively from this Douro Valley; only the wines from this demarcated regions may be called port.
+Port, also known as vinho do Porto, is a fortified wine produced with distilled grape spirits that are exclusive to this Douro Valley region.
+Only the wines from this demarcated regions may be called port.
 Port comes in a variety of hues ranging from honey to a dark red, and is typically sweet in taste.

-If you have anything more knowledgable to say about wine than ‘hey, this one is really tasty and goes well with the pasta’ we must warn in advance that you will not be getting any new insights from reading on because we are definitely no wine experts.
+If you have anything more knowledgable to say about wine than ‘hey, this one is really tasty and goes well with the pasta’ we must warn in advance that you will not be getting any new insights from reading on.
+In other words, we are definitely no wine experts.
 If you don’t mind about that, then you are all good to continue reading.

-We could start telling you stuff about how the colour indicates something about the age and tannins of the wine, but then we would just be faking it (because we can hardly tell a ruby from a tawny).
+We could start telling you stuff about how the colour indicates something about the age and tannins of the wine… But then we would just be faking it (because honestly, we can hardly tell a ruby from a tawny).
 Sometimes you don’t have to be a trained expert to just love something.
 And we do – we just love wine.
 Especially when enjoying it together at a picture perfect location.

-Our tasting session starts with a light Siroco white port, a wine with a crisp dry finish that makes a great aperitif.
-We move on to the Bin 27, a tasty ruby with a bodied and round palate, and we finish with a 10 year old tawny that has a beautiful russet colour and a deliciously sweet taste.
+Our tasting session starts with a light Siroco white port.
+This is a wine with a crisp dry finish that makes a great aperitif.
+After that, we move on tothe Bin 27.
+It’s a tasty ruby with a bodied and ruond palate.
+Finally, we finish with a 10-year-old tawny that has a beautiful russet colour and a deliciously sweet taste.
 Three times yum!

-As we sip our drinks on the balcony of the quinta with the autumn sun warming our happy faces, we take in the views of the World Heritage Site in front of us.
-We feel lucky to have plenty of glasses with good wine in front of us to say cheers with as we feel grateful for this beautiful experience.
+We sip our drinks on the balcony of the quinta with the autumn sun warming our happy faces.
+Happily, we take in the views of the World Heritage Site in front of us.
+We feel lucky to have plenty of glasses with good wine in front of us to say cheers with, as we feel grateful for this beautiful experience.

 The next morning we wake up to the distant sound of dogs, roosters and church bells.
-We open the door to the balcony to let the fresh autumn air help us wake up and are pleasantly surprised by the stunning views of the Douro river that runs right in front of us.
+We open the door to the balcony to let the fresh autumn air help us wake up.
+The stunning views of the Douro river that runs right in front of us delight us.
 The best view is yet to come though – from the infinity pool of the hotel (Douro Royal Valley Hotel & Spa).
 No words needed, see for yourself:

 After our swim – with the best view we have ever had from a pool by the way – we hit the small, winding road that leads us to the beautifully renovated Six Senses Douro Valley.
 Time for lunch!

-Now, there’s two things you might or might not yet know about us and that is that there are two things in the world of food and drinks we simply cannot resist: wine and chocolate (okay, and a third when in Portugal: Pastel de Nata).
-At Six Senses our focus on wine gets diverted – and trust us, that doesn’t happen without a good reason – by what arguably is the best chocolate dessert ever.
+Now, there’s two things you might or might not yet know about us.
+That is that there are two things in the world of food and drinks we simply cannot resist: wine and chocolate (okay, and a third when in Portugal: Pastel de Nata).
+At Six Senses our focus on wine gets diverted.
+And trust us, that doesn’t happen without a good reason – by what arguably is the best chocolate dessert ever.
 If this pic does not convey the message, nothing can.

 Bellies full and taste buds satisfied, an end has come to our culinary road trip through Portugal’s beautiful wine region.
 Our conclusion: the Douro Valley is way underrated.
 But perhaps that is bliss.
-The river and valley make this wine region a unique one in Europe, and the lack of mass tourism make it the perfect place to retreat.
+The river and valley make this wine region a unique one in Europe.
+In addition, the lack of mass tourism make it the perfect place to retreat.
 To indulge, to explore, and to discover port.
-And chocolate.
+And chocolate 😉

 Say cheers to the Douro Valley yourself!

 The Douro Royal Valley Hotel & Spa is a comfortable five start hotel that solely offers riverside rooms.
-The views from the room and balcony are simply stunning, and are even more panoramic from the the infinity pool and tennis court.
-Guests are welcomed with a bottle of port and chocolates in their room and obviously, that was a big plus for us.
+The views from the room and balcony are simply stunning.
+Moreover, the views from the infinity pool and tennis court are even more panoramic.
+The hotel welcomes its guests with a bottle of port and chocolates in the room.
+Obviously, that was a big plus for us.
 With just over an hour driving from Porto, this is a great place for a city break.

-Six Senses Douro Valley is a renovated and expanded 19th century manor house with a contemporary interior including works of art in which wine making tools from the region have been integrated.
-The hotel is a lot more than a fancy place to spend the night, as you can easily fill your days with the many activities the hotel offers without leaving the premises.
+Six Senses Douro Valley is a renovated and expanded 19th century manor house.
+Its contemporary interior including works of art in which wine making tools from the region have been integrated.
+The hotel is a lot more than a fancy place to spend the night.
+You can easily fill your days with the many activities the hotel offers without leaving the premises.
 Besides the outdoor swimming pool and indoor spa, you can also opt for a yoga class or a workshop – to make your own soap for example.
-Learn more about wine during a tasting experience in the wine library and take a pick from the extensive lunch and/or dinner menu.
+Learn more about wine during a tasting experience in the wine library.
+Subsequently, take a pick from the extensive lunch and/or dinner menu.
 Big tip: the chocolate mousse!

-We absolutely loved our autumn visit to the Douro Valley in October because of the leaves changing colour, but you might also want to consider coming in September.
+We absolutely loved our autumn visit to the Douro Valley in October because of the leaves changing colour.
+However, you might also want to consider coming in September.
 Just after summer it is harvest time and some wine estates offer you the unique chance to join in the activity of collecting grapes and using your feet to squash them.

-Arriving to the Douro Valley and getting around
+How to get to the Douro Valley and how to get around

 Find out more at the official Douro Valley website.